mediasp/apt_control/README.md

  - reprepro based apt site
  - directory full of builds - the build archive
  - ruby1.9 and rubygems
- - jabber server (optional, for notifications)
+ - jabber server (optional, for notifications and bot)

 # install